ObviouslyLuuk/yt_analytics_scraper/README.md

 # yt_analytics_scraper
-This tool uses selenium and a chrome webdriver to scrape YouTube for the realtime data (because it isn't available on YouTube for longer than 48 hours).
+This tool uses selenium and a chrome webdriver to scrape YouTube for analytics data (because YouTube doesn't store it forever).
 It then saves/appends the data to a csv file.

 # Usage:
 Change the values at the top of scrape.py for your custom use.